-All CP students are DBS checked prior to making any school visits.
+All Communicating Physics students are DBS checked prior to making any school visits.
 This will take place over the summer before the course starts.
-Students will then attend a Training Day where they will be briefed about Child Protection issues, classroom management and communication skills.
-The Training Day usually takes place on the first day of Term One.
-During the Autumn term, prior to the beginning of your teaching placement, CP students will visit their school and meet their Host Teacher.
-CP students will need to liaise with their Host Teacher to agree their involvement in teaching and any work they will undertake whilst on the teaching placement.
+Students will then attend a training day where they will be briefed about Child Protection issues, classroom management and communication skills.
+The training day usually takes place on the first day of Term One.
+During the Autumn term, prior to the beginning of your teaching placement, Communicating Physics students will visit their school and meet their Host Teacher.
+Communicating Physics students will need to liaise with their Host Teacher to agree on their involvement in teaching and any work they will undertake whilst on the teaching placement.
 School visits will be organised between the student and Host Teacher to suit both of their timetables.

-The submission date for your Communicating Physics report and journal is noon on TBC.
+The submission date for your Communicating Physics report and journal is tbc.
 You will be required to submit your journal either in person or by e-mail.
 Students are requested to submit their report in Microsoft Word or PDF format.
 The word count for this essay is 4,000 words (or the equivalent in figures).
 Please remember to include a word count in your work.

 Please remember that the report counts as 40% and your journal counts as 20% of your overall course grade for Communicating Physics and should be treated with the same accuracy and attention to detail as any other examined material.